OrgFlow/docs/content/reference/commands/partials/host-options.md

 - **`--logTo=<filePath>`**

-  If specified, a log file is written to the location given.
+  If specified, a log file is written to the specified path.
+The specified path may contain one or more tokens; see @troubleshooting_logging for more information.

 - **`--logLevel=[Verbose|Debug|Information|Warning|Error|Fatal]`**